Donor-advised fund: Details

 Because a public charity houses the fund, donors receive the maximum tax deduction available, while avoiding excise taxes and other restrictions imposed on private foundations.
 Further, donors avoid the cost of establishing and administering a private foundation, including staffing and legal fees.
 The donor receives the maximum tax deduction at the time they donate to their account, and the organization that administers the fund gains full control over the contribution, granting the donor advisory status.
-As such, the administrating fund is not legally bound to the donor, but makes grants to other public charities on the donor's recommendation.
-Most foundations that offer donor-advised funds only make grants from these funds to other public charities, and usually perform due diligence to verify the grantee's tax-exempt status.
+As such, the administrating fund is not legally bound to the donor but makes grants to other public charities on the donor's recommendation.

 Drexel University environmental sociologist Robert Brulle, who has studied networks of nonprofit funding, described donor-advised funds:

 In this type of foundation, individuals or other foundations contribute money to the donor directed foundation, and it then makes grants based on the stated preferences of the original contributor.
 This process ensures that the intent of the contributor is met while also hiding that contributor's identity.
 Because contributions to a donor directed foundation are not required to be made public, their existence provides a way for individuals or corporations to make anonymous contributions.

 Whitney Ball, co-founder and executive director of the donor-advised fund Donors Trust, described donor-advised funds:

 A donor-advised fund begins with a donor contributing cash or assets to a public charity, which in turn creates a separate account for the donor, who may recommend disbursements from the fund to other public charities.
-Technically, the charity that sponsors the fund has final say on the disbursements, and it is legally required to ensure they go only to charitable purposes, but in normal circumstances the original donor's requests will be followed.
+Technically, the charity that sponsors the fund has the final say on the disbursements, and it is legally required to ensure they go only to charitable purposes, but in normal circumstances the original donor's requests will be followed.

 Since 2010, some donor-advised funds have become less like traditional foundations.
-The simultaneous growth of DAFs and online giving has led to funds like CharityBox, that are run by start-up companies through a web/mobile platform.
-Such companies allow donors to give directly to 501(c)(3) organizations and instantly receive tax-deductible receipts via email.
+The simultaneous growth of DAFs and online giving led to funds such as the now-defunct CharityBox, that were run by start-up companies through a web/mobile platform.